cedar-book/BTS-Core-work/notes/docPlan-items.rst

 * update the dev doc (check feature release)
 * create an index page for the dev website (different groups and sorts)

-  - adding better index to API calls
+  - create better index for API calls
+  - added new Calls

 * add contents to Tutorials and FAQs

-  - updates Full Node releted information.
+  - updated Full Node releted information
+  - added links to refer other contents

 * create How to contribute information page
 * about question "Do vesting balances count towards voting power?"